ektedar/Twitter-Sentiment/README.md

 ## Dependencies

 - TextBlob
+- Vader
 - Numpy
 - Pandas
 - BeautifulSoup

 ## Usage

 The `scrapper.py` python file will be scrapping the Twitter Page to retrieve the tweets.
 This does not work on locked or private accounts.
+This will not grab all the tweets.
+It is possible to simulate that through Selenium.
+The `sentiment_calculator.py` have method that will calculate the sentiment of the tweets provided to them.